fork52/Trifecta/README.md

 ## How to run Trifecta ?
-Run the [MAINMENU.py](https://github.com/fork52/Trifecta/blob/master/MAINMENU.py) file.
-You will have to install the following dependencies :
+Simply run the [MAINMENU.py](https://github.com/fork52/Trifecta/blob/master/MAINMENU.py) file and you are good to go.
+However, you will have to install the following dependencies prior to that:

 1. [pygame](https://www.pygame.org/docs/) - Pygame is a Python wrapper module for the SDL multimedia library.
 It contains python functions and classes that will allow you to use SDL’s support for playing cdroms, audio and video output, and keyboard, mouse and joystick input
 2. [python-chess](https://python-chess.readthedocs.io/en/latest/) - python-chess is a pure Python chess library with move generation, move validation and support for common formats.